nononovak/otwadvent2019-ctfwriteup/day23_gr8_escape.md

 root@fcae15b936c2:~#
 ```

 This is a good proof of concept, but we weren't really careful with what the function we were now jumping to was.
 Going back to the disassembly for a second, I found that there was a function I labeled as "game_win".
 This function has its own interesting properties, which I'll come back to later.
-Importantly at this point the address of it is 0x00402140 which only differs from the original print registers function (0x00402266) in the low 12 bits!
+Importantly, the address of it is 0x00402140 which only differs from the original print registers function (0x00402266) in the low 12 bits!

 Now, the trick is to write the value `140` instead of `204` (as above) in the register.
 To do this, I constructed similar instructions earlier in the program memory, and then jumped too it.
-I had to write a couple "nop"-like insructions so I didn't overwrite too much of the address.
-The insructions I created were as follows:
+I had to write a couple "nop"-like instructions, so I didn't overwrite too much of the address.
+The instructions I created were as follows:

 ```
 a13c # set "unk" to 13c